Don’t Be a Door Lawyer: Do This to Get to the Income + Impact Instead

 Ali Katz:

-In this very brief episode, you are going to hear directly from one of our Personal Family Lawyer Firm leaders, Chris, about why it doesn't make sense or what he wishes he would have done differently when he was starting his practice.
-When it came to taking whatever walks in the door, Chris felt that he needed to take whatever walks in the door.
+Hello and welcome to the NewLaw podcast, where we guide entrepreneurial lawyers to build law practices into businesses they love.
+I'm Ali Katz.
+In this very brief episode, you are going to hear directly from one of our Personal Family Lawyer Firm leaders, Chris, about why it doesn't make sense or what he wish he would have done differently when he was starting his practice.
+When it came to taking whatever walks in the door.
+Chris felt that he needed to take whatever walks in the door.
 And in some cases, he wanted to take whatever came in the door because he wanted to help his friends.
+But it delayed his progress significantly as a result.
+And he didn't want to go into money debt.
+Instead, as a result, he ended up in time debt, pushing out the success of his firm several years.

 Ali Katz:

-So imagine this: instead of taking whatever walks in the door, which causes all sorts of problems, it creates a reality where it's very hard to become an expert.
+So imagine this.
+Imagine that instead of taking whatever walks in the door, which causes all sorts of problems, it creates a reality where it's very hard to become an expert.
 It's very hard to focus your marketing on a very specific niche, which means that your marketing is scattershot and expensive.
 It creates a reality where you are constantly having to invest in learning, and it's really hard to move out of the hourly billing model.
+When…